-To create an App Layer, you open the Create Layer wizard, deploy a Packaging Machine in your environment, then install the application(s).
+To create an App Layer, you open the Create Layer wizard, deploy a Packaging Machine, then install the application(s).
 Once the application(s) are installed, you finalize the Layer.

 To create an App Layer, you need: